How to Watch BBC iPlayer in Australia

 Step 2: Download & Install VPN

-Here you will see that ExpressVPN is compatible with essentially every device you would ever want to watch BBC iPlayer in Australia on, which is great:
+Here you will see that BufferedVPN is compatible with essentially every device you would ever want to watch BBC iPlayer in Australia on, which is great:

-So for me, I downloaded the OS X software onto my Macbook, then went to the Google Play Store on my Android device and downloaded + installed the dedicated ExpressVPN Android app there.
+So for me, I downloaded the OS X software onto my Macbook, then went to the Google Play Store on my Android device and downloaded + installed the dedicated BufferedVPN Android app there.

 Installation on a desktop/laptop is straight forward.
 It will begin automatically when downloaded, then you just follow the steps as prompted.

 Step 3: Connect to UK-based Server on VPN